Why COAMFTE Accreditation is Important to Your MFT Education

 Alliant International University is one of only a handful of California institutions to hold the distinction of being accredited by the Commission on Accreditation for Marriage and Family Therapy.

-In fact, Alliant’s marriage and family therapy PsyD program was the first COAMFTE-accredited PsyD program in the country and is the only COAMFTE-accredited PsyD program in the state of California.
+In fact, Alliant’s Marriage and Family Therapy PsyD Degree Program was the first COAMFTE-accredited PsyD program in the country and is the only COAMFTE-accredited PsyD program in the state of California.

 Whether you choose to pursue a graduate education in MFT with Alliant’s California School of Professional Psychology or another university, choosing a COAMFTE-accredited program may help you best achieve your professional goals as a Marriage and Family Therapist.

-Contact Alliant for more information about our COAMFTE accreditation standards.
+Contact Alliant for more information about our on-campus or online MFT program.